taoensso/faraday/README.md

 Faraday was adapted from James Reaves' [Rotary client](https://github.com/weavejester/rotary).
 Why adapt?
 Freedom to experiment rapidly+aggressively without being particularly concerned about backwards compatibility.

+## Library status

+I'm not currently using DDB or Faraday myself, but will make a best effort to continue maintaining the library as I can.
+PRs for fixes and/or new features **very welcome**!

+\- Peter Taoussanis

 ## What's in the box™?
   * Small, simple, API: **complete coverage of DynamoDBv2 features**.
   * **Great performance** (zero overhead to the official Java SDK).